 "Building Innovative Brands" is a hands-on-two-week exploration of how bold brands are becoming ever more open, participatory, experiential & experimental.
 Inspired by provocative real-world examples and industry guests, diverse student teams will employ design methods to envision compelling new experiences to enhance a particular brand they have examined.
 This fast-paced, project-based class will integrate methods from the d.school, marketing courses and psychology courses.
 It is created for fearless individuals excited to roll up their sleeves to create innovative brand experiences.

-The Power of Stories in Business (Power of Story - GSBGEN 543)
+The Power of Stories to Fuel Innovation GSBGEN 543)

 Stories can be a powerful tool for persuasion and leadership.
 Traditionally, business people persuade using only the left side of the brain, or reason.
 However, persuasion occurs, just as much (if not more) through emotion.
 By developing the right side of the brain, engagement can be better built through “uniting an idea with an emotion.”
 A critical tool is storytelling.
 In this seminar, we will illuminate the power of story in business by revealing the key elements of storytelling, elucidate the power of the verbal as well as the visual, and discuss how storytelling helps build brands and organizations.
 The goal of the class will be to Understand what are the four more important stories to tell in business, and learn how to create a story bank; a repository of stories that you will use as a leader.
 By creating powerful stories and then communicating them in your own way, you’ll see how brands, careers and businesses can gain momentum.